-However, Kolbeinn cautions companies to not have a knee-jerk reaction to say “out with the old, in with the new” when it comes to ERP.
-“The fantastic thing that’s been happening here with these new tool sets and a platform, like the Dynamics 365 platform, plus the Power Platform, Power Automate, as well as other toolsets, is the ability to leverage the systems in place, but with a focus on the data,” he said.
+However, our experts caution companies to not have a knee-jerk reaction to say “out with the old, in with the new” when it comes to ERP.
+“The fantastic thing that’s been happening here with these new tool sets and a platform, like the Dynamics 365 platform, plus the Power Platform, Power Automate, as well as other toolsets, is the ability to leverage the systems in place, but with a focus on the data,” Sikich said.
 “Getting the data to where it needs to be so you can create actionable, either automatic feedback loops, or get the data to where it needs to be at the right time.”
-He laughed and said that it’s “like magic” to some people.
+It’s “like magic” to some people.

 After all, at the end of the day, this is all about having secure access to your own data and being able to leverage it.

 Microsoft’s Power Platform with Power Automate, the Power Apps, etc., are making their way across all of the Microsoft business apps as well as Office 365.
 According to Sikich experts, they aren’t stopping there, either.
 Microsoft is “making it at least partially opensource in what we call the common data model, and creating and facilitating the creation of connectors to this ecosystem for third parties, so at this point we have hundreds of connectors that enable you to swoop in, connect to another system, get the data from there, and work on this.”